 This award honors a critical care unit that combines functional ICU design with the humanitarian delivery of critical care.
-Conceived to identify and recognize a critical care unit already in operation whose design demonstrates attention to both functional and humanitarian issues, the Society of Critical Care Medicine (SCCM), the American Association of Critical-Care Nurses ACCN), and the American Institute of Architects Academy on Architecture for Health co-sponsor this citation.
-The winner receives two plaques (one plaque for the hospital ICU and one for the architect), and one complimentary registration to the annual meetings of each of SCCM and AACN.
-Honorable mentions will also be awarded with a plaque.
+Conceived to identify and recognize a critical care unit already in operation whose design demonstrates attention to both functional and humanitarian issues, the Society of Critical Care Medicine (SCCM), the American Association of Critical-Care Nurses (AACN), and the American Institute of Architects Academy on Architecture for Health co-sponsor this citation.
+The winner receives a plaque and one complimentary registration to the annual meetings of each of SCCM and AACN.

 Deadline and Submission

-Six copies of a 4-7 minute, DVD video tour of the unit in either the full or compact size.
-The video will be judged on content, not quality.
-However, quality should be adequate to allow the viewer to evaluate the unit and narration is important.
+- Seven copies and one original of a 4-7 minute professional quality DVD video tour of the unit in either the full or compact size (.avi format).
+Narration describing functionality is important.
 For judging purposes, the institution/unit must remain anonymous.
-We recommend that videos concentrate on patient rooms, show real patient situations or activities, staff work areas, and amenities for families.
+We recommend that the video showcase the entire unit, for example, the patient rooms, staff work areas, amenities for families, etc., and depict real patient situations or activities.
 We also recommend that explanations of unique uses and design features are emphasized and that describing the obvious, common features or manufactured equipment items be avoided.
 All the judges are familiar with standard unit usage, equipment and structure.

 Critieria and Notfication